-For your opencart store, you can use our Payment extensions like Paypal, Stripe, Mercado Pago, Brain tree and many more which are using their respective API in order to ensure your site has a fully functional payment processing system.
+For your opencart store, you can use our Payment extensions like Paypal, Stripe, Mercado Pago, Braintree and many more which are using their respective API in order to ensure your site has a fully functional payment processing system.

 We also provide one free payment gateway integration with our Opencart Multivendor Mobile Application.

-We have developed Add-ons like Opencart ElasticSearch in which Elasticsearch engine can be easily integrated with your OpenCart web store.
+We have developed Add-ons like Opencart ElasticSearch in which the Elasticsearch engine can be easily integrated with your OpenCart web store.

-In traditional application architectures, the entire components, operations, and functions of an app are tightly packed together which makes it difficult for the performance of the application.
+In traditional application architectures, the entire components, operations, and functions of an app integrate together which makes it difficult for the performance of the application.

-Microservice architecture- is an architectural style that strategically structures an application as a collection of small independent services, which can be independently deployable organized around a business domain.
+Microservice architecture- is an architectural style that strategically structures an application as a collection of small independent services, which can be independently deployable and organized around a business domain.